 Closely related to internet speed is latency – the amount of time it takes for your mobile device to send information and receive a response.
 Like when you click ‘Add to Cart’ when shopping online, latency is the measure of how long it takes for an item to be digitally added to your cart.
 Currently, the 4G network holds a latency response time of around 30 milliseconds.
 The 5G network has reportedly cut that down to around 5 milliseconds, with predictions it could even go as low as 1 millisecond in the future!
 This means users will experience a minimal delay when they tap on their mobile phones when you compare 5G vs 4G.

 Bandwidth is a measure of how much data can be transmitted over a network in a given amount of time.
 The more bandwidth you have, the more data that can pass through.
 Understandably, this plays a role in how many devices can be connected to a network before things get messy.
 You might have experienced the effects of inadequate bandwidth in your household when everyone is trying to use the internet at once – with only so much bandwidth to go around, delayed load times are inevitable.
 This is essentially what’s happening with the 4G network, with so many connected devices and not enough network capacity, internet speeds are slowing down.
 5G looks to solve this issue by broadening its bandwidth via network slicing to accommodate as many as one million devices per square km!

 What are the benefits of 5G?

-Between the 5G’s faster internet speeds, greater bandwidth and better latency, users can look forward to really taking advantage of their unlimited data in the coming years.
+Between the 5G’s faster internet speeds, greater bandwidth and better latency, users can look forward to really taking advantage of their unlimited data.
 From seamless 4K video calls and being able to download a 2-hour movie in 10 seconds to completely transforming our health and education sectors, 5G is set to offer an exceptional high-performance experience, no matter what your online needs.